Somalia is located in the Horn of Africa and is

 droughts familiar across the Horn of Africa together with high

-travel to Somalia is not currently recommended the country
+travel to Somalia is not currently recommended the countryside

 does have some places worthy of a visit.
 The coastal village of Gendershe, some 45 miles south of Mogadishu, has one of the best